703-591-3177 office

 Our preschool offers opportunities for children to problem solve and make decisions while learning more about operating in a group setting under teachers’ guidance.
 We offer an environment which allows children to mature at their own pace, while still offering challenges.
 These experiences instill skills needed by successful learners.

-Our day begins with a personal greeting for each child and a few words describing the activities and materials available for the day.
 Children have free time to explore the various centers in the room: sensory table, easel, literacy center, manipulatives, blocks, dramatic play, play-dough, floor toys, etc. The children have opportunities to make discoveries about art, the natural world, literature, construction, math and music while gaining experience and confidence in their emerging fine and gross motor skills.
 Each center offers similar opportunities to gain skills and experience for the whole child: intellectually, creatively, socially, physically, and spiritually.
 A typical day incorporates circle time with a story, songs, games, a teacher-guided project, snack, a second circle and weather permitting, outdoor play.

-Specials include regular Music and Movement classes, Spanish language lessons, and Lending Library; as well as our Halloween Parade, a Thanksgiving Feast, Christmas programs, Easter activities, and events to celebrate our preschool families.
+Specials include regular Music and Movement classes, Spanish language lessons, and Lending Library; as well as our Halloween Parade, a Thanksgiving Feast, Christmas programs, Easter activities, field trips, and events to celebrate our preschool families.
 Special groups such as puppeteers, storytellers and community helpers visit the school.

-After all have arrived, Circle Time begins and includes a prayer, the Pledge of Allegiance, the day’s news amongst the children, and a morning message relevant to the day’s lessons.
-Children are encouraged to give their opinions and share their ideas and thoughts.
+A typical day in the classroom includes a first circle time with a bilingual greeting song, a prayer, job assignments, the Pledge of Allegiance, and a morning message relevant to the day’s lessons, as well as a review of the letter names and sounds and a story related to the theme of the day.
+Children are encouraged to give opinions and share ideas and thoughts.
 Every effort is made to help students feel safe and confident to express themselves freely.
-Amongst many other things, Circle Time typically includes songs, weather reports, and a story relevant to the theme of the week.
+They share the day’s news and lead discussions about the question of the day.

 Our primary focus for our Threes program is supporting independence and self-help skills.
-Teachers aid children in their language development, help them understand and learn how to follow directions and facilitate their problem-solving skills.
-This is done through a variety of social emotional and physical experiences.
+Teachers aid children in their language development, help them understand and learn how to follow directions, and facilitate their problem-solving skills.
+This is done through a variety of social, emotional, and physical experiences.

 Our Fours program differs from the Threes in content rather than structure.
 We offer structured and free play experiences in literacy, mathematics, science, history, and physical/motor development.
 To smooth the transition to kindergarten, we offer a project-based curriculum approach which includes week or even month-long themes.
 This provides teachers time to guide children through interactive in-depth studies through stories, imaginative play, games, art and “hands-on” activities to support the theme.